fncbook/fnc/python/chapter13.md

     print(mtx_test(u))
 ```

-The original solution may be accurate to about four digits.
+The original solution seems to be accurate to about four digits.

 ``````